shrutitaylor/Moodify-v1.0/README.md

 ## How It Works

-1. **Mood Selection**: Users select a mood by clicking on a mood card or button.
+1. **Mood Selection**: Users select a mood by clicking on a mood card.
-2. **Playlist Generation**: The app fetches playlist data (from mock JSON or an API) based on the selected mood.
+2. **Playlist Generation**: The app fetches playlist data (from lastFm API) based on the selected mood.
 3. **Playlist Display**: The selected playlist is displayed with song details and album art.
 4. **Random Mood**: Users can click the "Surprise Me" button to get a random mood and playlist.
-5. **Dark/Light Mode**: Toggle the app's theme seamlessly.

 ## Deployment